Daiaa-K/Alzheimer-s-Prediction-Using-EfficientNetB2-and-SMOTE/README.md

 - Created our VGG16 model and fine tuned it. 🔧
 - Trained the model and evaluated it. 🏃‍♂️

-Model achieved 98% accuracy on train data and 95% accuracy on test data.
+Model achieved 99% accuracy on train data and 99% accuracy on test data.

+Also did as streamlit app to showcase the model

 Link to my notebook:-https://lnkd.in/edZcj4J6
 Link to the data:-https://lnkd.in/eNZQ8HXB